Cesare Casadei

+Casadei played youth football with various Italian clubs before moving from Inter Milan to Chelsea in 2022.
+He was sent on loan in January 2023 and made his professional debut with Reading.
+He then joined Leicester City on loan for the 2023–24 season.
+He was then recalled from his loan in January 2024.

+Representing Italy in various youth levels, Casadei received the Golden Ball and the Golden Boot awards in the 2023 FIFA U-20 World Cup.

 Club career

 Early life and Inter Milan

 Born in Ravenna and growing up in Milano Marittima, Casadei started playing football at Cervia before joining Cesena.
 In 2018, after the latter club faced bankruptcy, the midfielder moved to Inter Milan, where he quickly came through the youth ranks, winning a national Under-17 championship in 2019 and rising to the Under-19 squad while still being only seventeen.

-In October 2021, he was included in The Guardian's yearly "Next Generation" list, featuring the highest-rated prospects born in 2003.
-The following year, Casadei received his first call-ups to Inter Milan's first team, while contributing to the U19's final victory in the Campionato Primavera 1.
+In October 2021, he was included in The Guardians yearly "Next Generation" list, featuring the highest-rated prospects born in 2003.
+The following year, Casadei received his first call-ups to Inter's first team, while contributing to the U19s' final victory in the Campionato Primavera 1.

 Chelsea

+Chelsea U21

 On 19 August 2022, it was announced that Chelsea had agreed a deal with Inter Milan for the signing of Cesare Casadei on a six-year contract.
-His transfer fee was reported to be in the range of 15 million euros, plus 5 million euros in add-ons.
+His transfer fee was reported to be in the range of €15 million, plus €5 million in add-ons.

 Casadei was included in the U21 team, and on 31 August he made his debut against Sutton United, losing 1–0 in an EFL Trophy match and being red carded.
 Four days later, he made his Premier League 2 debut, when he scored a 48th-minute goal to make it 2–0 against Everton U21.
+On 22 November, he scored a long-distance goal in a 4–2 away win against Peterborough United senior team in the EFL Trophy second round; the goal was also voted as Chelsea's Goal of the Month.
+He scored a total of five goals in 13 appearances for Chelsea U21 in all competitions.

 Loan to Reading

 On 30 January 2023, Casadei was loaned to Championship side Reading until the end of the season.
 He went on to make his full professional debut on 4 February, starting in a 2–2 league draw against Watford.
-He scored his first goal for the club on 15 March 2023 in a 2-1 loss at Blackburn Rovers.
+He scored his first goal for the club on 15 March 2023 in a 2–1 loss at Blackburn Rovers.
+He was a part of the team that eventually suffered relegation to EFL League One at the end of the 2022–23 campaign.